roadrunner-server/roadrunner-docs/docs/en/customization/plugin.md

 # Customization — Writing Plugins

-RoadRunner provides the ability to create custom plugins, event listeners, middlewares, etc, that extend its functionality.
+RoadRunner provides the ability to create custom plugins, event listeners, middlewares, etc., that extend its functionality.
 It uses Endure container to manage dependencies, this approach is similar to the PHP Container implementation with automatic method injection.